Treee/ItsATreeeClothingWorkshopMod/@SRP_Tree_Mods/Addons/SRP_Tree_Mods/README.md

 ### Acid

+**Photosensitive Warning**

 Side effects include Laughing, Coughing, Vomiting, Blurred Vision, Paranoia and the feeling that something bad might happen.

 ## Smokables

 ### ZWeed

-Side effects include Laughing, Coughing, Blurred Vision, Dry Mouth and an overall feeling of euphoria
+Side effects include Laughing, Coughing, Blurred Vision, Dry Mouth and an overall feeling of euphoria.
+Light your joints with matches or a zippo.

 ### Cigarettes & Cigars

-Side effects include Coughing, Blurred Vision, Dry Mouth and a slight focused feeling
+Side effects include Coughing, Blurred Vision, Dry Mouth and a slight focused feeling.
+Light your cigs with matches or a zippo.

+## Drug Packs

+Ever felt like your pockets just can't hold enough drugs?
+Well look no further.
+Now you can make packs of cigarettes or joints and even make a carton to hold even more!
+Don't look like a chump.
+Make yours today!

 # SRP_Tree_Gestures